andrachiritoiu/Kinetic-Dolphin/README.md

 ## Credits

 > This project was designed and built as a final project for the CAD & 3D Printing university course.
->
-> *Note: Estimated time — X hours to model, Y hours to print, Z hours to assemble and test.*